eric8979/mini-project/busStats/README.md

 ## Folder Description

-* zipData/ : directory is raw bus stats data to show what data was used in this project.
+* zipData/ : Raw bus stats data to show what data was used in this project.
+Don't need to download this dir.

-* trimmedData/ : directory contains trimmed zipData.
+* trimmedData/ : Trimmed zipData.

 ## Data Origin